rkapsalis/Thesis/README.md

 ### Build recommendation system
-The user can also build a recommender systems, choosing from a variety of algorithms and evaluation metrics, provided by [Elliot framework](https://github.com/sisinflab/elliot).
+The user can also build a recommendation system, choosing from a variety of algorithms and evaluation metrics, provided by [Elliot framework](https://github.com/sisinflab/elliot).
 ![image](https://user-images.githubusercontent.com/48930309/198673033-b0e23409-9b63-43a1-9b3e-79cadc8c7093.png)
 ![image](https://user-images.githubusercontent.com/48930309/198673266-bc6a128f-892d-4540-9c45-a514e6c85b4b.png)

-He can use the default values of the hyperparameters of every algorithm or set his preferred values (Note: for more experienced users). :
+He can use the default values of the hyperparameters of every algorithm or set his preferred values (for more experienced users):

 ![image](https://user-images.githubusercontent.com/48930309/198674292-39bde047-4913-4ea7-a202-dcd2345c957d.png)

 ### Bias identification
-using the evaluation metrics of your preference.
+After building a recommender system, the user can analyze the generated recommendations by using the evaluation metrics of his preference.
 There are 24 metrics available including accuracy, popularity bias, coverage, diversity and novelty metrics, provided by Elliot framework.
 You can either analyze the results of a single dataset or compare the results of different datasets.
 <details><summary>Best results</summary>
 <p>